Compliance & Tax

 - A qualified accountant registered with the relevant national professional body in the jurisdiction of country of issue.

-- A notary public, a member of the judiciary, a senior civil servant or a serving police officer in the jurisdiction of country of issue.
+- A notary public or a member of the judiciary, in the jurisdiction of country of issue.

 The certifier should provide the ‘certification’ directly on the copy of the document, providing the following information: